Optometry Frequently Asked Questions

 Where will I do my clinical training?

-During the final six months of the Course, you will undertake training as an 'optometrist in training' in a variety of clinical optometric and medical settings.
-These clinical rotations will enable you to consolidate your knowledge and skills in supported environments under the supervision of qualified optometrists.
-Clinical rotations will include time in a regional setting, and, where possible, students from rural and regional backgrounds will be placed near their community of origin.
+During the final six months of the Course, you will undertake a clinical residential placement where you will be placed in an optometry practice.
+This placement will enable you to consolidate your knowledge and skills in supported environments under the supervision of qualified optometrists.
+Clinical placements will include time in a regional setting, and, where possible, students from rural and regional backgrounds will be placed near their community of origin.

 Why is your course only 3.5 years in length compared to other courses offered in Australia?

-The Bachelor of Vision Science and Master of Optometry require the completion of 40 credit points of study, comprising 24 units relating to the Bachelor of Vision Science and 16 units relating to the Master of Optometry.
+The Bachelor of Vision Sciences, Master of Optometry requires the completion of 40 credit points of study, comprising 24 units relating to the Bachelor of Vision Sciences and 16 units relating to the Master of Optometry.
 This on campus course is only available to students on a full-time basis.

 How many students are selected for the course?

-In 2012, 75 Commonwealth Supported Places (CSP) were offered for entry into the Bachelor of Vision Science.
-It is anticipated that a similar number of places will be available in 2013.
+In 2014, 90 Commonwealth Supported Places (CSP) were offered for entry into the Bachelor of Vision Sciences and Master of Optometry.
+It is anticipated that a similar number of places will be available in 2015.

 Are there any Fee-Paying Places available?